AnonVortex/DREAMv1/docs/DeploymentGuide.md

-# HMAS Deployment Guide
+# DREAMv1 Deployment Guide

 ## Overview
-This guide covers the deployment process for the Hierarchical Multi-Agent System (HMAS) in both development and production environments.
+This guide covers the deployment process for DREAMv1 in both development and production environments.

 ## Prerequisites